- Waikato DHB is governed by a board of up to 11 members.

 - Waikato DHB has a relationship with iwi within our health district through an Iwi Māori Council.
 Read more about the Iwi Māori Council.

-- Waikato DHB is establishing a Consumer Council, which will work in partnership with the DHB to provide a consumer perspective, help shape health services and make sure they meet the needs of Waikato communities.
+- Waikato DHB has a Consumer Council, which works in partnership with the DHB to provide a consumer perspective, help shape health services and make sure they meet the needs of Waikato communities.

 - Waikato DHB has an internal Clinical Governance Board of senior clinicians, professional leaders and clinical service managers.
 It reports through the chief executive.